MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Prerequisites

-- You must have a [Power Automate license (except the free license)](https://flow.microsoft.com/pricing/) to share a cloud flow.
+- You must have either a [Power Automate license (except the free license)](https://flow.microsoft.com/pricing/) or a seeded license (Office 365, Dynamics 365 Enterprise plans, Dynamics 365 Professional plans, Dynamics 365 Team Member, Power Apps (Canvas and Model driven Apps)- Per App plans, Power Apps per user plan, Power Apps Plan 1 (grandfathered), Power Apps Plan 2 (grandfathered), Windows licenses) to share a cloud flow.
 - You must be the creator or owner to add or remove owners from a cloud flow.

 ### About embedded and other connections